poderman/Small-Google-Home/README.md

 # Small-Google-Home

-<hr>Warning this project is not being worked on any more and is incomplete.</hr>
+<hr1>Warning this project is not being worked on any more and is incomplete.</hr1>

 https://poderman.github.io/Small-Google-Home/